-In his four-hour Archive interview, Morley Safer (1931-2016) describes his early years in print journalism, recounts his initial broadcast work in Canada, and details his first job for CBS.
-He recalls inheriting Edward R. Murrow's office when he became CBS London Bureau Chief, and discusses his experiences as a war correspondent in Vietnam.
+In his four-hour interview, Morley Safer (1931-2016) describes his early years in print journalism, recounts his initial broadcast work in Canada, and details his first job for CBS.
+He recalls inheriting Edward R. Murrow's office when he became CBS London bureau chief and discusses his experiences as a war correspondent in Vietnam.
 Safer details his ground-breaking story on Cam Ne and how the story changed public opinion on the Vietnam War.
 He outlines backlash from the Pentagon after the story broke and how Fred Friendly and others at CBS News supported him during this tumultuous period.
 Safer also speaks of his long tenure as a correspondent for 60 Minutes, and touches on several memorable stories he covered for the news program, including "The Music of Auschwitz," "Casa Verde," and interviews with Katharine Hepburn, Jackie Gleason, and Betty Ford.
-Dr. Ralph Engelman conducted the two-part interview on October 26 and November 13, 2000 in New York, NY.
+Dr. Ralph Engelman conducted the interview in two sessions on October 26 and November 13, 2000 in New York, NY.